 Humanities Hubs are centres of knowledge with a focus on heritage.
 They offer ways to use existing resources to engage communities in creating or reproducing new ways of knowing.
 Humanities Hubs is primarily a research-based programme; it aims to catalyse and open new avenues for scholarship in the humanities and social sciences and to assist in and promote the HSS more generally, linking with the broader public, outside of universities.
-Liliesleaf is the Institute’s flagship Humanities Hub, funding having been awarded to the Liliesleaf Trust in March 2015 to establish a pilot programe.
-The hub’s theme is “Memory and History”; it is envisaged that by remembering and making sense of the past, we come to terms with our present and can imagine and construct our future.
-The Liliesleaf Hub has two main objectives: firstly, to develop an outreach programme aiming to address the issue of memory, the struggle against forgetting and the need to preserve and protect the memory of South Africa’s liberation struggle and hence, ultimately, her history; and secondly, highlighting why the humanities are essential and critical disciplines to study.
+Liliesleaf is the Institute’s flagship Humanities Hub, funding having been awarded to the Liliesleaf Trust in March 2015 to establish a pilot programme.
+The hub’s theme is “Memory and History”; it is envisaged that by remembering and making sense of the past, we come to terms with our present and can imagine and construct our future

 To date other hubs have been identified, including:

 - Migrant Workers’ Hub (Lwandle Museum, Western Cape): Lwandle Migrant Labour Museum is located near the City of Cape Town, in the Helderberg Basin.
 The Lwandle Migrant Labour Museum is devoted to the history of migrant labour, single sex hostels and the control of black workers during the apartheid era.